 As it does so, sunlight illuminates more of the hemisphere that faces our way.
 Right now, the combination of distance and illuminated fraction are such that Venus shines at its brightest.
 Over the coming months, more of the planet’s visible disk will be in sunshine, but Venus will also be farther from Earth, so it’ll grow a bit fainter.
 But it’ll still be the brightest night-sky object other than the Moon, so you can’t miss it.

-Venus’s phases were discovered by Galileo Galilei, who was born 450 years ago today.
+Venus’s phases were discovered by Galileo Galilei, who was born 450 years ago this week.
 He was the first to turn a telescope toward the heavens.
 Among other wonders, he saw that Venus went through a cycle of phases, just as the Moon does.
 His discovery confirmed that Venus orbits the Sun, placing our star at the center of the solar system instead of Earth.

 And if you have your own telescope, you can see that evidence yourself.
 Venus is a thick crescent now, with about a quarter of its disk in sunlight — making the planet shine at its most brilliant.